ricky-sharma/quotation-form/README.md

 # Quotation Form

-A React-based web application for generating project quotations.
-Built with Vite for fast development and optimized build processes.
+A modern, responsive web application for generating professional quotations.
+Built with React and Vite, this application offers a seamless user experience for creating and managing quotes.

 ---